 A cryptocurrency is often referred to as a coin or token, however, there are distinct differences between these 2 terms.

 Socios.com had already targeted top-flight teams in 2018.
 French footballing giants PSG were the first soccer club to announce a partnership with Socios.com in September 2018, followed by Juventus later that same month.
 West Ham was the first English Premier League team to sign in April 2019.
-However, West Ham canceled their partnership in July 2020 due to their fans boycotting Socios.com resulting in not a single token being sold.
+However, West Ham cancelled their partnership in July 2020 due to their fans boycotting Socios.com resulting in not a single token being sold.
 Fans argued that Socios.com was attempting to monetize supporter engagement.

 Chiliz, the parent company of Socios.com developed the sports fan engagement platform and built it on their Ethereum-based blockchain infrastructure.

-Naturally Chiliz would want to include their native cryptocurrency ($CHZ) on the platform and that’s the reason why you’ll first need to convert your government currency to $CHZ before purchasing a fan token.
+Naturally, Chiliz would want to include their native cryptocurrency ($CHZ) on the platform and that’s the reason why you’ll first need to convert your government currency to $CHZ before purchasing a fan token.

 Chiliz charges micro-fees on trades conducted on the Chiliz Exchange as well as on the Socios marketplace.
 If you’re familiar with exchanges you’ll know that a trading fee of 0.6% isn’t all that competitive.
 A hiked fee structure ensures that Socios.com and the team owners earn even more revenue from token transactions.